MoarVM/MoarVM/docs/bytecode.markdown

 ## SC Dependencies Table
 This table describes the SCs that the bytecode in this file references objects from.
-The wval opcode specifies an index in this table and and index in the SC itself.
+The wval opcode specifies an index in this table and an index in the SC itself.
 When the bytecode file is first loaded, we look in the known SCs table and resolve all that we can.
 Then, the deserialize code for the compilation unit is run.
 Whenever the SC creation opcode is